Ladme/memdian/README.md

 ### How does it work

 `wdmap` is a hybrid between `memthick` and `wdcalc`.
 Similar to the `memthick`, a mesh with bins every 0.1 nm is generated for the membrane, and similar to the `wdcalc`, water defect is calculated for each individual bin of the mesh.
-A plottable xy-map of the average water defect in every bin is then produced.
+A plottable xy-map of the average water defect in every bin is then produced for every membrane leaflet as well as for the entire membrane.

 ### Options